tkw1536/inform.everyone.wtf/static/index.md

 Otherwise, all information is destroyed as soon as it is no longer needed.

 I do not have any control over the extra information your browser submits.
-If you do not wish to transmit this extra information please configure your browser appropriatly.
+If you do not wish to transmit this extra information please configure your browser appropriately.

 None of the categories in this section allow me to identify you without additional information.
 By the time you could provide me with additional information that would allow me to identify you, any non-anonymized data about you would already be deleted.